mgilbert311/CS475-proj3/README.txt

 This program builds upon the readyqueue in project1 and implements a priority queue with an aging policy so that we handle the issue of starvation.
 Our test case is in main.c and it did not change significantly.

+We are currently on section 4: Mutex Locks